ayvasoftware/ayvajs/tutorials/getting-started.md

 import Ayva from 'ayvajs';
 import SerialPort from 'serialport';

-// Create a new SerialPort on the specified port.
+// Create a new device on the specified port.
 // Note: /dev/cu.usbserial-0001 is just an example.
 Your port will likely be different. const device = new SerialPort('/dev/cu.usbserial-0001');